dotnet/msbuild/documentation/MSBuild-Server.md

 ## Usage

 The primary ways to use MSBuild are via Visual Studio and via the CLI using the `dotnet build`/`dotnet msbuild` commands.
-MSBuild Server is not supported in Visual Studio because Visual studio itself works like MSBuild Server.
+MSBuild Server is not supported in Visual Studio because Visual Studio itself works like MSBuild Server.
 For the CLI, the server functionality is enabled by default and can be disabled by setting the `DOTNET_CLI_DO_NOT_USE_MSBUILD_SERVER` environment variable to value `1`.
 To re-enable MSBuild Server, remove the variable or set its value to `0`.

 ## Communication protocol